-We focus on egregious near misses, Assault and Reckless Driving, because when recorded using video evidence they should be beyond debate and cyclists need law enforcement to actively enforce the laws.
+We focus on criminal near misses, assault and reckless driving, because using cyclist video evidence they should be beyond debate.
+Cyclists need law enforcement to actively enforce the laws.
 We believe enforcing our laws is the most powerful way to change driver’s behavior.

-The problem we had initially was law enforcement refused to accept egregious near miss incident reports without a collision, even with video evidence.
-This was the case in our 9/18/2014 Castro Valley egregious incident and our January 18, 2016 Glendale Assault Incident.
+The problem we had initially was law enforcement refused to accept criminal near miss incident reports without a collision, even with video evidence.
+That was the case in our 9/18/2014 Castro Valley egregious incident and our January 18, 2016 Glendale Assault Incident.

 Benjamin Franklin said only two things are certain; death and taxes.
 In a collision between a bicyclist and a motor vehicle, it is also certain that the cyclist always loses, often with serious life altering injuries, and the vehicle is rarely even scratched.

-Together, law enforcement, government and cyclists need to identify, educate, and in some cases prosecute drivers for egregious near miss incidents, before collisions occur.
+Together, law enforcement, the legal system, government and cyclists need to identify, educate, and in some cases prosecute drivers for criminal near miss incidents, before collisions occur.
 It is the best use of the law to actively prevent cyclist-motor vehicle collisions.